 The course will be developed by the organizers/tutors and supported by special guests from different fields: Curators, Artists, Gallery owner, Art Dealer, Fundraiser, Press Office Manager, Project Manager, Exhibitions Coordinator.

 WHO IS IT AIMED AT

-The program is designed for students who, engaging with art and contemporary culture, wish to take up the challenge of contemporary curating as an artistic, social and critical commitment.
-They should be interested in cultural and artistic assets, aiming to develop their professional practice in this area.
+The program is designed for students who are engaged with art and contemporary culture and wish to take up the challenge of contemporary curating, interested in cultural and artistic assets, aiming to develop their professional practice in this area.

 Graduate students or professionals who want to deepen their knowledge and improve their practical skills are welcome.

-Our program is aimed at people with a study background in any of the following areas of contemporary art: curatorial studies, theory and philosophy of art, art history, art management and art production, visual arts, fine arts, new media, architecture, interior design, photography, design, as well as university graduates in the cultural studies field.
+Our program is aimed at people with a study background in any of the following areas of contemporary art: curatorial studies, theory and philosophy of art, art history, art management and art production, visual arts, fine arts, new media, architecture, interior design, photography, design, graphic design, as well as university graduates in the cultural studies field.
 The program is also suitable for candidates who have acquired curatorial skills through practical experience.